Is buying a condo a good idea?

-You won’t have to vacuum the common areas, tend the grounds or climb up a ladder to paint the exterior of the building.
+You won’t have worry about mowing the grass, cleaning the common areas, or climbing up a ladder to paint the exterior of the building.
 But someone has to.
 And you, along with all the other unit owners, will have to pay them.

 When you add your monthly HOA or condo fees to your mortgage payment, you may well find you pay less for a single-family home, even when you account for home and yard maintenance costs.

 For instance, look at these two examples.

 - Monthly mortgage payment with 10% down: $1,377

 - Monthly mortgage payment with 10% down: $1,553

 In this case, the house is about $20 per month cheaper than the condo.
 And those savings will compound over time.
 So do the math before you buy.